 Cost & Usage Reports (CUR) have replaced Detailed Billing in AWS.
 CloudWisdom requires Cost & Usage Report data and no longer supports Detailed Billing files.

-Already have an existing Cost and Usage Report with GZIP or ZIP compression set up?
+Already have an existing hourly Cost & Usage Report with GZIP or ZIP compression set up?
 Great!
 Skip to part 2 of this guide.

 CostAndUsageReports.
 Do not include any leaning or trailing forward slashes; doing so may distort the file hierarchy output by AWS.